skyprolk/Audio-DFK/README.md

 There is one exception, on Windows if you don't have the better Windows Terminal installed, that is a nice to have feature https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701

-You don't have to but it may dispaly the output from the bark commands better.
+You don't have to but it may display the output from the bark commands better.
 When you start **Anaconda Prompt (miniconda3)** you can do it from the new Windows Terminal app, clicking on the down arrow next to the plus, should let you pick **Anaconda Prompt (miniconda3)**

 (There is a **requirements-pip.txt** file but I have not tested it currently.
 This is an alternative install.)